awsdocs/aws-systems-manager-user-guide/doc_source/walkthrough-cli.md

 1. Use the following command to view details about a particular instance\.
 **Note**
-To execute the commands in this walkthrough, you must replace the instance and command IDs\.
+To run the commands in this walkthrough, you must replace the instance and command IDs\.
 The command ID is returned as a response of the send\-command\.
 The instance ID is available from the Amazon EC2 console\.

    ```
    aws ssm describe-instance-information --instance-information-filter-list key=InstanceIds,valueSet=instance ID